 - (a) Land Acquisition.
-The acquisition of land (including financing and reasonable and customary closing costs) for the purpose of developing or rehabilitating SHOP units is an eligible activity. - (i) "Land" shall mean real property acquired by the Grantee or its affiliate pursuant to a deed or a lease with a term of 99 years or more; except that for Guam, the Northern Mariana Islands, the United States Virgin Islands, and American Samoa, the lease term shall be 40 years or more, and for Indian trust or restricted lands the lease term shall be 50 years or more.
-Upon request, HUD may approve other lease terms for good cause on a case by case basis. - (ii) If you or your affiliate use SHOP grant funds to acquire land with a building or other improvement affixed to it, you or your affiliate shall allocate a portion of the acquisition cost to the land and a portion of the acquisition cost to the building or other improvements for the purpose of determining which costs are eligible costs. - (iii) You or your affiliate must own the land acquired with SHOP grant funds through completion of the SHOP unit.
+The acquisition of land (including financing and reasonable and customary closing costs) for the purpose of developing or rehabilitating SHOP units is an eligible activity. - (i) "Land" shall mean real property acquired by the Grantee or its affiliate pursuant to a deed or a lease with a term of 99 years or more, except for Guam, the Northern Mariana Islands, the United States Virgin Islands, and American Samoa, where the lease term must be 40 years or more, and for Indian trust or restricted lands where the lease term must be 50 years or more.
+Upon request, HUD may approve other lease terms for good cause on a case-by-case basis. - (ii) If you or your affiliate use SHOP grant funds to acquire land with a building or other improvement affixed to it, you or your affiliate must allocate a portion of the acquisition cost to the land and a portion of the acquisition cost to the building or other improvements.
+Only the portion of the acquisition cost allocated to the land is an eligible land acquisition cost.
+Land acquisition is subject to the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA).
+See Section VI.B-Real Property Acquisition & Relocation for additional information. - (iii) You or your affiliate must own the land acquired with SHOP grant funds through completion of the SHOP unit.
 HUD may grant an exception to the ownership requirement for units also assisted through the United States Department of Agriculture's (USDA) Mutual Self-Help Housing Technical Assistance grants when the potential homebuyer is receiving a USDA Section 502 Direct Loan.
-The Grantee must submit to HUD a written request for an exception to the ownership requirement prior to the investment of any SHOP grant funds for land acquisition and/or infrastructure improvements. - (iv) On or after the date of this NOFA, you and your affiliate may expend non-grant funds to acquire land, including land acquired before completion of the environmental review process.
+The Grantee must submit to HUD, a written request for an exception to the ownership requirement prior to the investment of any SHOP grant funds for land acquisition and/or infrastructure improvements. - (iv) On or after the date of this NOFA, you and your affiliate may expend non-grant funds subject to any requirements that govern the use of such other funds to acquire land, including land acquired before completion of the environmental review process.
 You may use SHOP grant funds to reimburse these costs after your SHOP Grant Agreement has been executed and the required environmental review process has been successfully completed.
-However, these costs are reimbursable only when identified as preagreement costs in your SHOP application.
-Refer to SHOP NOFA Section IV.F.
+Any advances to acquire land prior to successful completion of the required environmental review process are made at the risk of the Grantee and its affiliates, and reimbursement from SHOP grant funds for such advances will depend on the result of the environmental review.
+These pre-agreement costs must be identified in your SHOP application.
+Refer to this SHOP NOFA Section IV.F.
 "Funding Restrictions." - (b) Infrastructure Improvements.
 The installation, extension, construction, rehabilitation, or other improvement of utilities and other infrastructure (including the removal of environmental hazards) in support of the development or rehabilitation of SHOP units are eligible activities.
 Eligible infrastructure improvement activities include the cost of utility and hook-up fees.
 Eligible infrastructure improvement activities exclude financing and closing costs. - (i) You or your affiliate must own the land on which infrastructure improvements are undertaken through completion of the SHOP unit.
-HUD may grant an exception to the ownership requirement for units also assisted through the United States Department of

-Agriculture's (USDA) Mutual Self-Help Housing Technical Assistance grants when the potential homebuyer is receiving a USDA Section 502 Direct Loan.
+HUD may grant an exception to the ownership requirement for units also assisted through the USDA's Mutual Self-Help Housing Technical Assistance grants when the potential homebuyer is receiving a USDA Section 502 Direct Loan.
 The Grantee must submit to HUD a written request for an exception to the ownership requirement prior to the investment of any SHOP grant funds for land acquisition and/or infrastructure improvements.